djfrsn/gulp-studio-vvv/README.md

 $ gulp paint
 ```

-Open your project in the browser w/ [browser-sync](http://www.browsersync.io/), then set a watch to live reload the browser when your html/php/sass/js files change.
+Open your project in the browser through a proxy of the VVV server w/ [browser-sync](http://www.browsersync.io/), then sets a watch to live reload the browser when your php/sass/js files change.

-Your app loads at 'http://localhost:3000' by default, & an external address is provided to access your app from multiple devices with features such as action & code sync provided by browser-sync.
+Your app loads at 'http://localhost:3000'/yoursite.dev by default, & an external browser-sync address is provided to access your app from multiple devices with features such as action & code sync.

 Compatible with PHP, ASP, Rails and more.

 #PHP
-+ Watch 'studio.dev' php for changes & reload w/ Browsersync
++ Watch 'yoursite.dev' php for changes & reload w/ Browsersync

 #### HTML
 + Minify